mohammed-addoumi/mySpringFramework/README.md

 # mySpringFramework

-This project is simply my custom implementation of an alike spring framework in which i added the basic annotations such as :
+This project is simply my custom implementation of an alike spring framework in which i developed the basic annotations such as :
 - Component
 - Configuration
 - Bean